-Our curriculum in P.E. has recently changed from the Lancashire Scheme of work to the Real PE scheme.
+Our curriculum in P.E. is based around the Real PE scheme.
 The aim of the scheme is to create a positive relationship with physical activity for life focusing on the development of agility, balance, coordination, healthy competition and cooperative learning.
-We are moving away from the traditional sport first teaching of P.E. instead focusing upon developing physical literacy, emotional and thinking skills.
+We have moved away from the traditional sport first teaching of P.E.
+Instead focusing upon developing physical literacy, emotional and thinking skills.

 The teaching and learning in our P.E. can be characterised as a holistic approach where we are aiming to develop the ‘whole child’.
 Real P.E. is built around an assessment framework with clear learning journeys which develop a range of personal, social, physical, health & fitness, cognitive and creative abilities.
 This focus on such ‘abilities’ will help us to align P.E. across the whole school and curriculum, embedding the core values in all our teaching and learning.
 The tables below show the learning journeys used to support and celebrate pupil’s progress in their personal and social skills.